Skip to content

 Functions

-record_payment(amount, payment_date, interest_date=None, processing_date=None, description=None)
+record_payment(amount, payment_date, interest_date=None, processing_date=None, description=None, waive_fines=False, waive_mora=False, waive_overdue_interest=False, discount=None)

 Record a payment.
 Just one CashFlowItem -- everything else is derived.